Lake-Commander/KMS_Inventory_Analysis/README.md

 | NULL                           |

 ⚠️ **Insight:**
-There were **no appliance sales** recorded for Ontario — either due to lack of demand, missing data, or supply chain issues.
+There were **no appliance sales** recorded for Ontario — either due to lack of demand, missing data or supply chain issues.

 ---